 For this, he puts himself in the user’s place and tests the new project’s functionality.

 When the tester already found the bug, he submits a bug report to the developers to fix it.
-When testing is completed and QA is sure that it is already done and the task is completed, he passes it on to the product manager.
+When the testing process is completed and QA is sure that it is already done and the task is completed, he passes it on to the product manager.

 That’s why there is a joke among IT people that the programmer thinks about how to fix something, and the tester thinks: about how to break it.
-And actually, this is why developers jokingly “dislike” testers, because they always come up with a new job for them.
+And actually, this is why software developers jokingly “dislike” testers, because they always come up with a new job for them.

 That is, what we know about this work: